 5. “Hey Good Lookin’” By Hank Williams

-Themes of infatuation and love-at-first-sight are universal, and our next song plays to that.
+Themes of infatuation and love at first sight are universal, and our next song plays to that.
 “Hey Good Lookin’,” by Hank Williams, withstands the test of time due to the light-hearted flirtation at the heart of the song.
 Simple rhymes and an upbeat rhythm make it a toe-tapper.

-Though covered by many, Williams’s version topped them all, landing the #19 spon on CMT’s 100 Greatest Songs of Country Music.
+Though covered by many, Williams’s version topped them all, landing the #19 spot on CMT’s 100 Greatest Songs of Country Music.
 With its popularity, “Hey Good Lookin’” rightfully was inducted into the Grammy Hall of Fame in 2001 and remains popular in the country genre.

 We recommend playing this song for your significant other or dancing alone, knowing you’re the best-lookin’ person around.